Mf4z/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. ls -l : Long list of contents in directory

-5. ls -a : List of all contents including hidden files
+5. ls -la : Long list and hidden files in a directory

-6. ls -la : Long list and hidden files in a directory
+6. ls -lan : Long list and hidden files in a directory showing only the file numbers